zilishen/documentation/CONTRIBUTING_DOCS.md

 {{< img src="path/to/images/file-name.png" alt="descriptive text for screenreaders" >}}

-You'll find images in the [static](../static) subdirectory, in a directory assocaited with the documentation.
+You'll find images in the [static](../static) subdirectory, in a directory associated with the documentation.
 For example, if you've set up the `file-name.png` image, you should copy that file to the `static/path/to/images` directory.

 ## Build documentation locally